jerome-t/netmiko-scp-multi-thread-upload/README.md

 ## Known issues

 The MD5 check part need to be completed, it's not working yet.
+Uploading files in parallel still needs to be added.

 ## Getting help and Getting involved